mgarcez/round-robin-router/README.md

 - Be more fined-grained on detecting retryable errors.
 And potentially retry them directly at router level.
 - If POST requests are idempotent (for example, by using a requestId), we can implement even more retry mechanisms.

+### HTTP Connection pooling
+By default, RestTemplate creates new Http connection every time and closes the connection once done.

+It is possible to have connection pooling under RestTemplate by using a different implementation of the ClientHttpRequestFactory.

 ### Configuration

 Make most Circuit Breaker variables configurable (`SLOW_CALL_DURATION_THRESHOLD_MS`, `RESET_TIMEOUT`, ...) using